engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 ```

-3 the number of elements in the array public.
+Three is the number of elements in the array public.
 The array is public so a getter function was automatically created.
 Like in any other programming language in Solidity array indexing starts from 0 as well.
 So, the first element of the array is at index 0.
 This is the first element of the array and its default value is 0.

-If you try to access an element of an array at an index that is negative, greater than or equal to the length of the array, you'll get an out of bounds error; for example give me the element at index 5 and I've got an error.
+If you try to access an element of an array at an index that is negative, greater than or equal to the length of the array, you'll get an *out of bounds* error; for example give me the element at index 5 and I've got an error.

 To initialize an array with some specific values you can specify the values at the declaration or create a setter function that changes the elements of the array.